Primary and Junior Part 1

 The course also leads participants in:

-- Applying the theory of constructivism as it relates to the teaching of mathematics
+- Applying the theory of constructivism as it relates to the teaching of mathematics.

-- Deepening an understanding of the factors that influence changes in the teaching of mathematics
+- Deepening an understanding of the factors that influence changes in the teaching of mathematics.

-- Applying the interconnection of big ideas, key concepts, overall expectations, and enduring understandings in mathematics education
+- Applying the interconnection of big ideas, key concepts, overall expectations, and enduring understandings in mathematics education.

-- Applying instructional strategies to respond to math anxiety, avoidance, and phobia
+- Applying instructional strategies to respond to math anxiety, avoidance, and phobia.

-Module 1: Setting the Context for our Mathematics Journey
+Module 1: Setting the Context for Our Mathematics Journey

-Module 2: Components of Math Class: Big Ideas, Math Anxiety, Tools and Technology
+Module 2: Components of Math Class: Big Ideas, Math Anxiety, Tools, and Technology

 Module 3: Engaging All Learners